ted-spence-avalara/developer-dot/avatax/dev-guide/customizing-transaction/user-managed-meta-data.md

   <li class="next"><a href="/avatax/dev-guide/customizing-transaction/chapter-summary/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-Much like the reference code fields, there are other meta data that can be utilized in both document level and line level properties.
+Much like the <code>ReferenceCode</code>, <code>Ref1</code>, and <code>Ref2</code> fields, there are other meta data that can be utilized in both document level and line level properties.
 These meta data fields are helpful in providing information that helps provide additional information and tracking around the transaction.
 For example, if you have a sales associate that made the sale for the customer, you can track that at the document level.

 Below is a list of the available meta data fields and at which level they can apply (document or line):
 <div class="mobile-table">